 This section is designed to help you with the process of representing yourself on appeal.

 In most cases, after a trial court or an agency makes a final decision, you can ask the Supreme Court to review that decision (see Vermont Rule of Appellate Procedure 3(a) at Lexis Nexis).
 This is called an "appeal."
-You must file the notice of appeal with the court or board clerk.
+You must file the notice of appeal with the trial court or agency.
 You usually have 30 days after the decision is made to file this notice (see V.R.A.P.
 4(a)(1) at Lexis Nexis).
 You should pay close attention to the timelines that apply in your case.
 If you file your notice of appeal too late, you will not be able to pursue your appeal.

 The Supreme Court does not hold a new trial or consider new evidence.
 The Court reviews what happened in the lower court or agency and decides if an error was made.
 Two common errors you may claim are: